 Just like size, filtration technology plays a huge part in buying the right product.
 Not all filters have the same features and, naturally, not all of them can clean up every tank at the same rate.
 Depending on the fish you own, the tank they live in and other factors, you’ll need to do a bit of research to get the best filtering tech your fish need.

-A filter should be able to fill the fish tank quickly and efficiently.
+A filter should be able to fill the aquarium quickly and efficiently.
 That’s why most brands list their products’ water-flow rates, measured in gallons per hour.

 Self-priming is a feature that lots of water pumps and other related products have.
 An appliance that self-prims will clear all of its passages from trapped air, thus allowing more water to flow.